Are Bears Related To Dogs

 The Evolutionary Journey of Dogs: From Wolves to Poodles

 Domestic dogs (Canis familiaris) are the most diverse species on the planet, exhibiting an incredible range of sizes, shapes, and temperaments.
-This remarkable diversity is a product of centuries of human selection, but their ancestry traces back to the gray wolf (Canis lupus).
+In practice, this remarkable diversity is a product of centuries of human selection, but their ancestry traces back to the gray wolf (Canis lupus).
 Genetic evidence strongly supports the theory that domestic dogs descended from gray wolves, with the domestication process likely occurring multiple times in different parts of the world.
 This domestication event is a relatively recent one in evolutionary terms, making the wolf the closest living relative of dogs.

 The Evolutionary Lineage of Bears: A Diverse Family